-In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Recognition and Measurement of Financial Assets and Financial Liabilities (Topic 825) ("ASU 2016-01").
+In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 ASU 2016-01 revises the classification and measurement of investments in certain equity investments and the presentation of certain fair value changes for certain financial liabilities measured at fair value.
 ASU 2016-01 requires the change in fair value of many equity investments to be recognized in net income.
 The standard is effective for interim and annual periods beginning after December 15, 2017, with early adoption permitted.
-The adoption of the ASU may result in a cumulative adjustment to retained earnings as of the beginning of the year of adoption.
-We are currently evaluating the impact of the provisions of ASU 2016-01, however, we do not expect the adoption of the ASU to have a material impact on our consolidated financial statements.
+The adoption of ASU 2016-01 may result in a cumulative adjustment to retained earnings as of the beginning of the year of adoption.
+We are currently evaluating the impact of the provisions of ASU 2016-01, however, we do not expect the adoption of it to have a material impact on our consolidated financial statements.